4Subsea/waveresponse-python/docs/user_guide/calculate_response.rst

         wave : WaveSpectrum
             Wave spectrum.
         heading : float
-            Heading of vessel relative to wave spectrum coordinate system. heading_degrees : bool
+            Heading of vessel relative to wave spectrum reference frame. heading_degrees : bool
             Whether the heading is given in 'degrees'.
 If ``False``, 'radians' is assumed.